ImpowerGames/impower/concept-generator/README.md

 3. Scans `phrases.txt` for any common English phrases that contain any of those related terms (e.g. "Devil's Advocate")
 4. And finally, suggests these phrases to the user!

-Phrases are ranked by a basic relevancy algorithm (more info on this algorithm can be found in the section titled `Impower Relevancy Algorithm`)
+Phrases are ranked by a basic relevancy algorithm (more info on this algorithm can be found in the section titled `Impower Relevancy Ranking`)

 In general terms, relevancy is determined by...